aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 In general, if someone has previously reviewed your PR and requested changes, it is good practice to re-request their review once you have implemented those changes.

 If you have requested review on a PR and have not received feedback for a number of days, it is okay to either re-request their review or leave a comment on the PR pinging the developer with a short message.
-For example, "Hey @developer, could you please review this PR and let me know what you think!"
+For example, "Hey @developer, could you please review this PR and let me know what you think."

 #### Implementing suggestions or requested changes
 It is good practice to implement any requested changes as soon as possible and then re-request review from the developer.
-It is also recommended that you acknowledge a reviewer's suggestion or request, either by responding to it with a short "I'm on it!"-type message or by leaving an emoji.
+It also helps the team if you acknowledge each comment or request with a few words or just an emoji, so that anyone reading will know that you've seen it.

 If you feel that the suggested or requested change is not necessary, feel free to respond in the comment section with a clear explanation of why you don't think it is necessary.
-Make sure to stay positive and respectful in all review or comment threads!
+Make sure to stay positive and respectful in all review or comment threads.

 #### When to resolve a review or comment thread
 If you have implemented a requested change from a review-comment thread, it is good practice to let the developer who requested the change resolve the thread.
 However, if a comment thread is simple or straightforward and has been resolved, feel free to resolve it.

 If there is context discussed in a review-comment thread that people may want to consult later, don't resolve the comment thread.
 You can simply put an emoji and add a comment saying "Thanks" or "Change made" to signal that the review has been addressed.

+## 5. Rebasing
+Rebasing is used when there are conflicts between your branch and the branch your PR is based off of (an alternative to merging).
+Here is a general workflow:

+    cd /var/www/loris
+    git checkout branch_name
+    git fetch aces
+    git rebase aces/main
+    (#) while (conflicts)  {
+        // fix any conflicts
+        git add  filename
+        git rebase --continue
+    # } loop back to (#) - fix any remaining conflicts.... until no more conflicts
+    git push --force my_fork branch_name
+    # --force is often needed here :\

+This is a specific case.
+For more information on rebasing, look at this [(2014) Git for LORIS cheat document](https://docs.google.com/document/d/1yPx72Z7kJtV3WAcyrwtrMOAtQztzJecVQyaLCJ4jdHg/edit#).

+### Tips for fixing a rebase
+1. The most basic way of “fixing” a rebase is to go back to the commit right before the rebase.
+The easiest way to do this is to either reset or revert to a previous commit.
+For example:

+       git reset --hard <commit_hash>
+       git push -f my_fork branch_name

+2. A more complicated tool that can be used to solve bigger rebasing errors is the command [`git cherry-pick`](https://git-scm.com/docs/git-cherry-pick).
+The command allows you to pick specific commits to apply to a branch.
+For example, if you rebase the wrong branch or your PR is incorrectly displaying all the commits or files from the branch you rebased, this tool will come in handy.
+Here is an example workflow:
+    ```
+    git checkout branch_name          # The branch that got messed up :(
+    git branch -m "temp_branch_name"  # Change the branch name locally:
+                                      # This is a failsafe since you will
+                                      # be changing the history of the
+                                      # branch remotely
+    git fetch aces
+    git checkout aces/main            # Checkout the branch that your PR is
+                                      # based off of
+    git checkout -b "branch_name"     # Create a “new” branch with the same
+                                      # name as the original branch
+    git cherry-pick <commit-hash>     # Cherry-pick the commits that you would like to keep
+    git push -f my_fork "branch_name"
+    ```

 ## 6. Accessing a Database
 To access the database, use the following command, using the credentials given to you: